MicrosoftDocs/dynamics-365-project-operations/articles/project-management/getting-started-with-resource-recommendations.md

 # required metadata

 title: Get recommendations for a project team member
-description: This article provides information about getting optimal recommendations for a team member, before booking them onto the project.
+description: This article provides information about steps to be completed in order to use the resource recommendations feature for the first time.
 author: mohitmenon
 ms.date: 10/01/2024
 ms.topic: article